fyne-io/fyne-io.github.io/_posts/2021-01-25-introducing-fyne-v2.0.md

 ### Read Before Upgrading

-This release is our first that is not fully backward compatible compatible.
+This release is our first that is not fully backward compatible.
 Before upgrading an existing project please be sure to read the [upgrading doc](https://developer.fyne.io/api/v2.0/upgrading) for information about relevant changes.